Virginia Drivers License: What Your Teen Needs to Know

 Distractions

-Parents have to lead by example and never driving distracted.
+For teen drivers, Virginia's cellular telephone law prohibits the use of cell phones while driving, regardless of whether a device is hand-held or not.
+You can only use a cell phone or any other telecommunications device for a driver emergency, and the vehicle must be lawfully parked or stopped.
+Parents have to lead by example and never drive distracted.
 You should also talk with your young driver about distractions and all of the responsibilities that come with driving.
 Everyone in our family signed the pledge to commit to distraction-free driving, and I regularly reminded my kids that a violation of distracted-driving laws could mean a delayed or suspended license.

 Speed

-Teen fatalities from speed have almost doubled the numbers of overall fatalities in Virginia and 63 percent of those killed ran off the road.
+Teen fatalities from speed have almost doubled the number of overall fatalities in Virginia, and 63 percent of those killed ran off the road.
 While these are horrible statistics, they serve as good reminders to keep the safety conversations going even after your teen has their license.
 We're sharing a great video below from the smart folks at IIHS that every parent should take the time to watch with their kids.

 The bottom line?
 Enforce those critical passenger restrictions every single time.
 To protect our young drivers, parents need to make sure they stick to all of Virginia's new driver rules and guidelines.
 We highly recommend you prepare your teen driver for how to handle a car accident.
 Also, talk to your teen regularly about driving safety expectations and make sure they always buckle up.
 Take away driving privileges when necessary.
 And always model good driving habits for your kids, even when they're little.
 Then they will know what it looks like to drive safe and sound.